-At the same time, during the third semester, students are required to eqar//// enga.

-CYQAA CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION combine their knowledge by attempting to solve real-world problems that arise from companies with which the program has secured cooperation.
+At the same time, during the third semester, students are required to combine their knowledge by attempting to solve real-world problems that arise from companies with which the program has secured cooperation.
 So, the comment indicating that the students are only passively presented with case studies is invalid.